Perfecting Westminster

 timing.
 However, changes in the atmosphere disrupt that

 perfection.
-Pressure can be mechanically compensated.
+Air Pressure can be mechanically compensated.

 The sister clock at trinity college in Cambridge has